 The Kilter Board provides you with billions of potential problems in a relatively small space.
 Tired of setting for yourself?
 Want new challenges outside of your normal style?
 Our app is there for you with a global network of professional athletes, setters, gyms, and other Kilter Board users.

 Kilter's whole team--owners, employees, reps, and athletes--is made up of professional route setters.
 We have two Kilter Boards at our studio, where we get regular visits from professional climbers, competitors, and setters who have helped us test holds and set climbs.
 Our whole team is committed to continuing to populate the Kilter Board with new and interesting problems.

 Testimonial from a gym owner: When you consider the number of problems you quickly realize it is the cheapest climbing space per square foot in the gym.

 Ian made over 800 brand new handholds for us to test while deciding the Launch Layout for the Medium Board (8x12 and 12x12).
-Every aspect of each shape has been carefully considered.
+Every aspect of each of those shape has been carefully considered.
 Meticulous attention has been paid to details like finger position, wrist position, edge radius, and taper.
 These subtle elements can be taken for granted, but when they aren't right it's obvious.
 In testing for the Kilter Board Ian rejected many shapes didn't quite cut it.
 The resulting collection of grips are comfortable, interesting, and fun to climb on, with challenging options for every level of climber.
-There are over 800 unique shapes and counting for the Kilter Training Board System.
+Now we're working on the Hard Layout as the next addition to the Kilter Training Board System.